Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 `1.3.0`
 - Posted Message Edition
     - By hovering your mouse pointer on a message you now have access to a toolbar on the right, Discord style.
     - You can edit messages posted by yourself directly (only messages posted after 1.3.0 can be edited).
-Messages posted on your behalf like notification, linled messages or RR rolls cannot be edited.
+Messages posted on your behalf like notification, linked messages or RR rolls cannot be edited.
     - Message that are edited appear with a "(edited)" at the end, and you can visualize the original version at any time using the message toolbar.
     - In the local channel, people that received the original message will receive the edit regardless of their current position.
     - You cannot edit the Language or the Range and you cannot use a Command or a Macro during an edit.